Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • hearing impairment.

-Gradually, symptoms of inflammation may be added, which indicates the onset of otitis media.
+Symptoms of inflammation may gradually appear, indicating the onset of otitis media.
 It is necessary to get rid of dirt in the ear as soon as possible, otherwise infection may occur.
-If you try to clean your ears at home, without help, damage to the eardrum can occur, and bacteria can enter the middle ear.
-In this case, the treatment will be delayed for weeks.
+If you try to clean your ears at home, without outside help, your eardrum may be damaged and bacteria will enter the middle ear.
+In this case, treatment will take weeks.

 Removal methods

-In folk practice, there are many ways to pull the cork out of the ear.
-To take it out at home without negative consequences, you must be extremely careful.
+In folk practice, there are many ways to remove a plug from your ear.
+To remove it at home without negative consequences, you need to be extremely careful.
 Ask someone to help you.
 If in doubt, it is better to abandon the idea and immediately consult a doctor.

-The most popular ways to independently solve the problem of accumulation of pollution in the ear canal are:
+The most popular ways to independently solve the problem of accumulation of dirt in the ear canal are:

 • Washing.
 The standard way to get rid of sulfur plugs.
-But at home, washing with saline must be done with extreme caution.
-If the flow of the drug is not directed correctly, there is a chance not only to knock out the sulfuric plug, but also damage the eardrum.
-It is convenient to flush with a syringe or syringe without a needle.
-To safely dislodge the sulfur, the liquid is directed along the upper wall of the ear canal.
-The disadvantage of the procedure is that sulfur can swell and completely block the channel.
+But at home, rinsing with saline solution must be done with extreme caution.
+If the flow of the drug is directed incorrectly, there is a possibility of not only knocking out the sulfur plug, but also damaging the eardrum.
+It is convenient to rinse with a syringe or syringe without a needle.
+To safely dislodge wax with a jet, the liquid is directed along the upper wall of the ear canal.
+The disadvantage of the procedure is that the sulfur can swell and completely block the canal.

 • Oil.
-An alternative and safer option that gently removes buildup of dirt.
+An alternative and safer option that gently removes accumulated dirt.
 This method is suitable for shallow plugs.
-To make it easier to remove the lump, for several days it is necessary to drip oil into the ear, preferably almond oil, heated to body temperature.
-If there is no such oil at home, use any other vegetable oil, but cosmetic is better.
+To make it easier to remove the lump, you need to drip oil into your ear for several days, preferably almond oil, heated to body temperature.
+If you don’t have such oil at home, use any other vegetable oil, but preferably cosmetic oil.
 After softening, the cork will come out without any problems.
-The disadvantage of oil drops is that their frequent use leads to the formation of a sticky oily film in the ear canal, which accumulates impurities.
-This can lead to an ear infection.
+The disadvantage of oil drops is that their frequent use leads to the formation of a sticky, greasy film in the ear canal, which accumulates dirt.
+This can cause an ear infection.

 • Hydrogen peroxide.
-One of the most popular ways to remove a cork in your ear at home.
-This substance is available in every home first aid kit.
-Before dripping the liquid into the ear, heat it by holding the vial in your hands or under warm water.
-Next, with a pipette, pour a small amount of it into the auricle so that it flows into the canal.
-Immediately, a hissing and tickling sensation will be felt in the ears.
-There is a softening and dissolution of secretions, as well as additional disinfection of the ear cavity.
-After a few approaches, the problem will be solved.
-In this way, wax can be cleared from the ears and blockages can be prevented.
+One of the most popular ways to remove a plug in your ear at home.
+This substance is found in every home medicine cabinet.
+Before dropping the liquid into your ear, warm it up by holding the bottle in your hands or under warm water.
+Next, use a pipette to pour a small amount into the auricle so that it flows into the canal.
+Immediately you will feel hissing and tickling in your ears.
+Softening and dissolution of secretions occurs, as well as additional disinfection of the ear cavity.
+After a few approaches the problem will be solved.
+This way you can clear wax from your ears and prevent the formation of plugs.
 The method is also suitable as a preparatory procedure before washing.

 • Special solvents.
-Ear treatment at home can be done with the help of specially designed preparations.
-In pharmacies, ear drops are sold, with which you can get rid of pollution.
-They work on the principle of peroxide and are a gentle solvent.
+Treatment of ears at home can be done using medications specially designed for this purpose.
+Pharmacies sell ear drops that can be used to get rid of impurities.
+They work on the peroxide principle and are a gentle solvent.
 The drug is instilled into the affected ear for several days.
-A yellowish liquid should pour out, indicating the splitting of sulfur particles.
+A yellowish liquid should pour out, indicating the breakdown of sulfur particles.

 • Tweezers.
-It is necessary to use tweezers at home with extreme caution and only in cases where you need to get the cork, which is located at the beginning of the ear.
-Otherwise, you can pierce the eardrum and the treatment threatens to be the beginning of a long recovery of hearing.
-In addition, it will not work to get a lump of earwax on your own, you need the help of an assistant.
-The hardened secretions are captured with the tip of the tweezers.
-It is important not to damage the delicate epithelium and not push the dirt even deeper.
+It is necessary to use tweezers at home with extreme caution and only in cases where you need to remove the plug, which is located at the beginning of the ear.
+Otherwise, the eardrum can be pierced and treatment threatens to be the beginning of a long hearing recovery.
+In addition, you won’t be able to get a lump of earwax out on your own; you need the help of an assistant.
+The hardened secretions are grabbed with the tip of tweezers.
+It is important not to damage the delicate epithelium and not to push the dirt even deeper.

-• wax candles.
-Mechanical removal of the sulfur plug is also performed using special wax candles.
+• Wax candles.
+Mechanical removal of sulfur plugs is also performed using special wax candles.
 They also treat otitis media.
-A candle can be bought at a pharmacy.
-Some connoisseurs know how to make such candles at home in the form of gauze cone-shaped turundas soaked in beeswax.
-The candle is inserted into the ear with a narrow end, then set on fire and not extinguished until it reaches a special mark or heat is felt in the ears.
-Sulfur will melt, solid particles will be captured by wax, and then removed along with the candle.
+You can buy a candle at a pharmacy.
+Some experts know how to make similar candles at home in the form of gauze cone-shaped turundas soaked in beeswax.
+The candle is inserted into the ear with the narrow end, then lit and not extinguished until it reaches a special mark or heat is felt in the ears.
+The sulfur will melt, the solid particles will be captured by the wax and then removed along with the candle.

-If after the procedures symptoms in the form of discharge, pain and hearing loss begin to appear, contact the ENT immediately.
+If after the procedures symptoms begin to appear in the form of discharge, pain and hearing loss, immediately contact an ENT specialist.

-Such treatment is quite suitable for those cases when there is simply no time or opportunity to see a doctor.
-However, it is best to prevent such a neglected situation and regularly take care of the hygiene of the hearing organs.
-So you protect yourself from injury if you carelessly perform the above procedures and significantly reduce the risk of inflammatory diseases and hearing loss.
+This treatment is quite suitable for those cases when there is simply no time or opportunity to see a doctor.
+However, it is best to prevent such an advanced situation and regularly take care of hearing hygiene.
+This way you will protect yourself from injuries if you carelessly perform the procedures described above and significantly reduce the risk of inflammatory diseases and hearing loss.

-Sulfur plug is an accumulation in the external auditory canal of sulfur and sebum, which are produced by the ear glands.
+Sulfur plug is an accumulation of wax and sebum in the external auditory canal, which are produced by the ear glands.

 In addition, the sulfur plug contains particles of dead skin cells of the external auditory canal and dust.

 The color of sulfur plug can vary from yellow to dark brown.
-Initially, it has a soft texture, then gradually becomes dense or even stony.
+Initially it has a soft consistency, then gradually becomes dense or even rocky.

 Statistics

-According to official data, about 4% of the adult population in Russia suffers from sulfur plug, and about 6% in the world.
-Moreover, in people of young, middle and old age, the disease occurs more often, and in children - less often.
+According to official data, about 4% of the adult population in Russia suffers from sulfur plugs, and in the world - about 6%.
+Moreover, the disease occurs more often in young, middle-aged and elderly people, and less often in children.

-However, in reality, there are more such patients, since the sulfur plug does not manifest itself for a long time.
-And to be more precise, almost every person once in a lifetime faces this problem.
-During the Middle Ages, earwax was used to make the first lip balms and to write illustrated manuscripts.
+However, in reality there are more such patients, since the wax plug does not manifest itself for a long time.
+And to be more precise, almost every person faces this problem once in his life.
+In the Middle Ages, earwax was used in the making of early lip balms and the writing of illustrated manuscripts.

-Interestingly, the composition of earwax differs depending on the sex, so in women it has a more acidic reaction, and in men it is less.
+Interestingly, the composition of earwax differs depending on gender, so in women it is more acidic, and in men it is less so.

-It has also been proven that earwax in different peoples and races has differences in composition.
-For example, Asian peoples have less fat in it, as a result of which it has a dry texture, while African Americans have more fat, therefore it is softer.
-It is noteworthy that such a distinction was previously used to track the migration routes of the population from country to country.
+It has also been proven that earwax differs in composition among different peoples and races.
+For example, Asian people have less fat, which is why it has a dry consistency; African Americans have more fat, which is why it is softer.
+It is noteworthy that such a distinction has previously been used to track the routes of population migration from country to country.

 In addition, there is a historical fact that proves the existence of a natural self-cleaning mechanism for earwax.

-At the beginning of the last century, a case was described in China when a bamboo chip pierced a person's eardrum.
-However, with any attempt to extract it, it opened up like a harpoon, threatening to rupture the eardrum.
-Then it was decided to observe the chip, because there were no signs of inflammation of the eardrum.
+At the beginning of the last century, a case was described in China in which a man’s eardrum was pierced by a bamboo sliver.
+However, with any attempt to remove it, it opened like a harpoon, threatening to rupture the eardrum.
+Then it was decided to observe the sliver, because there were no signs of inflammation of the eardrum.

-What was everyone's surprise when they noticed that the sliver gradually moved to the edge of the eardrum without damaging it, and then - along the wall of the external auditory canal outward.
+Imagine everyone's surprise when they noticed that the sliver gradually moved to the edge of the eardrum, without damaging it, and then along the wall of the external auditory canal outward.

-Thus, after four months, the sliver completely left the external auditory meatus, leaving no trace behind.
+Thus, after four months, the sliver completely came out of the external auditory canal, leaving no trace behind it.

 The outer ear has two anatomical structures:

-• auricle, consisting of elastic and resilient cartilage covered with a skin fold.
+• auricle, consisting of elastic and elastic cartilage covered with a skin fold.
 In its lateral part there is an entrance to the external auditory canal, limited by two cartilaginous protrusions.

-• External auditory canal, which starts outside at the auricle, and ends inside at the eardrum.
+• External auditory canal, which begins outside at the auricle and ends inside at the eardrum.

-The external auditory meatus is slightly curved and has two sections: membranous-cartilaginous (located closer to the exit) and bone (located closer to the tympanic membrane).
+The external auditory canal is slightly curved and has two sections: membranous-cartilaginous (located closer to the exit) and bone (located closer to the eardrum).
 Between them is the narrowest part - the isthmus.

-In the skin of the membranous-cartilaginous section of each external auditory canal there are hairs and three types of glands (about 2000 in total): sulfuric (produce earwax), sebaceous (produce sebum), sweat glands (exude sweat).
+In the skin of the membranous-cartilaginous section of each external auditory canal there is hair and three types of glands (about 2000 in total): sulfur (produce earwax), sebaceous (produce sebum), sudoriferous (produce sweat).
 Moreover, within a month, the sulfur glands produce about 15-20 mg of earwax.

-The skin of the bone section of the external auditory canal does not contain glands.
+The skin of the bony part of the external auditory canal does not contain glands.

 Composition and functions of earwax